awsdocs/amazon-appstream2-developer-guide/doc_source/use-session-scripts.md

 If you don't use a double backslash, an error displays to notify you that the \.json file is incorrectly formatted\.

 **Note**
 When your scripts complete successfully, they must return a value of 0\.
-If your scripts return a value other than 0, AppStream 2\.0 will display the error message to the user\.
+If your scripts return a value other than 0, AppStream 2\.0 displays the error message to the user\.

 When you run scripts before streaming sessions begin and the AppStream 2\.0 dynamic application framework is not enabled, the following process occurs: